 This is made worse by the fact that Midge goes away for an annual, months-long holiday to a Catskills Mountain Resort.
 In episodes 4 and 5, this proves to be a crucial turning point in the story.
 The wealth of the Wasserman family is given its full comedy weight during this holiday as they essentially rent a house for themselves, its enormity mocked by one long static shot that’s worthy of French comedy filmmaker Jacques Tati in its energy and ambition.

 Abe Wasserman (Tony Shalhoub) enjoying a cold drink at the Catskills

 Sherman-Palladino creates a bright but troubled world, soaked in the palette of a Technicolor musical (songs excluded, thankfully) yet possessing absorbing emotions against the backdrop of the real issues of the time.
 She romanticises the ‘50s but acknowledges its terrors, usually by laughing at them.
 And, as expected, she’s not spare on the fast and sumptuous dialogue either – something of a motif in her work, comparable to screenwriter Aaron Sorkin in her musical cadences bouncing between characters.

-There are a few rare hit and misses in season 2, most noticeably. in episode 3, likely placed for some regrettable filler – 10 hours, nowadays, in any television genre, is hard to fulfil.
+There are a few rare hit and misses in season 2, most noticeably in episode 3.
+10 hours, nowadays, in any television genre, is hard to fulfil.
 But most hours spent in the mind of Amy Sherman-Palladino are not hours wasted.
 The Marvelous Mrs Maisel is a bright cinematic comedy, of a kind that’s rare in movies as well as television.

 The Marvelous Mrs Maisel season 2 is available to watch on Amazon Prime now